Skip to main content

 HIGH AVAILABILITY

-As the world's largest Muslim-majority nation, most food in Indonesia is halal.
-In predominantly non-Muslim areas like Bali, look for halal certification or Muslim-owned establishments.
+Indonesia is the world's largest Muslim-majority nation, so most food is halal by default.
+In mainly non-Muslim areas like Bali, look for halal certification or Muslim-owned places.

 kosher